UMDCMS/ControlUI/README.md

 ## Quick setup instructions

 Your system must have [`conda`][conda] installed, this setup has been tested mainly on Linux systems.
-Though Unix-like system should also work.
+Though Unix-like system should also work: this includes OSX and WLS2 for Windows users.

 ```bash
 git clone http://github.com/yimuchen/gui_example